Algebraic integers with conjugates in a prescribed distribution: Introduction

-as an example \cite{Sieg45}.
-At the other end, the totally positive algebraic integers satisfying $\tr(\alpha) < 1.793145\cdot \deg(\alpha)$ have been determined explictly; there are a total of $14$ such algebraic integers \cite{WaWuWu21}.
-This last result fits into the framework of the following problem, which was codified by Borwein in \cite{Borw02}. \begin{ssstproblem} Fix $\epsilon > 0$.
-Show that there are finitely many totally positive algebraic integers satisfying
+In 1945, Siegel improved the lower bound in this inequality to $1.7336\dots$ \cite[Theorem II]{Sieg45}.
+In 1984, Smyth improved it to $1.7719$ \cite{Smyth84b}.
+Since then, the method Smyth introduced in \cite{Smyth84a, Smyth84b} has been used repeatedly to improve the lower bound \cite{McSmyth04, ABP06, AgPe07, AgPe08, Flam09, McKee11, Liang11}.
+The current state of the art appears in \cite{WaWuWu21}, and takes the form

-and explictly compute this list of exceptions if possible. \end{ssstproblem} This problem statement reflects the general consensus that there are only finitely many totally positive algebraic integers satisfying \eqref{eq:trace_problem} for any fixed positive $\epsilon$.
-Our first result is that this turns out not to be the case. \begin{cor} The inequality
+This work fits into the framework of the following problem, which was codified by Borwein in \cite{Borw02}. \begin{ssstproblem} Fix $\epsilon > 0$.
+Show that there are only finitely many totally positive algebraic integers satisfying

-holds for infinitely many totally positive algebraic integers $\alpha$. \end{cor} The constant $1.8984$ hints at the method underlying our work.
-To explain this, we need to recall the approach to the trace problem pioneered by Smyth in \cite{Smyth84a}.
+and explicitly compute this list of exceptions if possible. \end{ssstproblem} A detailed account of the history of this problem can be found in \cite{AgPe08}.
+This problem statement reflects the general consensus that $\lambda_{\textup{SSS}}$ should equal $2$.
+Our first result is that this is not the case. \begin{thm} We have $\lambda_{\textup{SSS}} < 1.89831$. \end{thm} The constant $1.89831$ hints at the method underlying our work.
+To explain this, we need to recall the approach to the trace problem pioneered by Smyth in \cite{Smyth84a, Smyth84b}.
 For a given $\lambda > 0$, suppose that one has found a finite sequence $a_1, \dots, a_N$ of positive numbers and a finite sequence $Q_1, \dots, Q_N$ of nonzero integer polynomials so